BRAF Gene Mutation Testing To Select Melanoma Patients for BRAF Inhibitor Targeted Therapy

 Trametinib (trade name Mekinist™) is an inhibitor of mitogen-activated extracellular signal-regulated kinase 1 (MEK1) and MEK2 developed by GSK.
 MEK kinases regulate extracellular signal-related kinase (ERK), which promotes cellular proliferation.
 BRAF V600E and V600K mutations result in constitutive activation of MEK1 and MEK2.
 (11) Trametinib inhibits growth of BRAF V600 mutation-positive melanoma cells in vitro and in vivo.
 (12)

-Although the guidance is not yet finalized, it represents FDA’s current thinking on the topic and likely the direction given to sponsors of applicable treatments and companion diagnostics in development at the time this guidance was being prepared.
-Important points from the guidance include that a new therapeutic product and its corresponding companion diagnostic test should be developed together, and that both diagnostic test and therapeutic product should be approved or cleared at the same time by the FDA.
-While the guidance allows for the development of competitor companion tests, those tests must be submitted to the FDA for review and approval or clearance.
+Important points from the guidance include that a new therapeutic product and its corresponding companion diagnostic test should be developed together, and that both diagnostic test and therapeutic product should be approved or cleared at the same time by FDA.
+Although the guidance allows for the development of competitor companion tests, those tests must be submitted to FDA for review and approval or clearance.

 Dabrafenib was FDA-approved in May 2013 for the treatment of patients with unresectable or metastatic melanoma with BRAF V600E mutation, as detected by an FDA-approved test.
 Dabrafenib is specifically not indicated for the treatment of patients with wild-type BRAF melanoma.
 (10)

 Trametinib was FDA-approved in May 2013 for the treatment of patients with unresectable or metastatic melanoma with BRAF V600E or V600K mutations, as detected by an FDA-approved test.
 Trametinib is specifically not indicated for the treatment of patients previously treated with BRAF inhibitor therapy.
 (12)